Short-Term Vacation Rental Program

 Renewal of the 12-month permit must occur prior to the expiration date unless revoked or suspended earlier.
 The permit and renewal fees are non-refundable.
 To be eligible for renewal the unit must have a bear bin installed by March 31, 2021.

-A participating property management company must be a state licensed realtor/manager to request inspections, pay the permit/renewal fees and the Transient Occupancy Tax.
+A participating property management company must be a licensed firm to request inspections, pay the permit/renewal fees and the Transient Occupancy Tax.

 Short-Term Rental Ordinance Standards